 |---|---|---|

-| ph_* (analytics) | PostHog | Identifies unique visitors and tracks session activity to help us improve the service.
-Session recordings are captured with all form inputs masked.
-Data is processed on PostHog's EU cloud (eu.i.posthog.com). |
+| ph_* (analytics) | PostHog | Identifies unique visitors and tracks session activity.
+All form inputs are masked.
+Data processed on PostHog’s EU cloud. |

 FRASafe uses the following third-party services that may set their own cookies or use local storage: